 Try this healthy eating plan – it’s simple and effective

-It combines the best health and nutrition advice from amongst others, Harvard Health, UCLA, University College London and the American Cancer society.
+It combines the best health and nutrition advice from across the UK, as well as Harvard Health, UCLA, University College London and the American Cancer society.

 The combination of NutriShield and the eating plan will tackle those zombie cells too!